Quetzacoalt91/docker/base/README.md

 # PHP < 7.4 have an old syntax to install GD.
 See https://github.com/docker-library/php/issues/912
 RUN docker-php-ext-configure gd --with-freetype-dir=/usr/include/ --with-jpeg-dir=/usr/include/ --with-webp-dir=/usr/include
 ```

+on this line, some changes to trigger a test on github action